In this fingerstyle guitar lesson we're learning a slightly simplified version of the classic fingerpicking song Freight Train.

-Freight Train by Elizabeth Cotten was written in the early 20th century and is very often taught to people who are new to fingerstyle guitar.
+Freight Train was written by Elizabeth Cotten in the early 20th century and is very often taught to people who are new to fingerstyle guitar.
 The song has a constant bass line running throughout with a strong, yet simple, melody line playing simultaneously.
-This makes it great for learning how to play more complicated chord melody songs in the future.
+This makes it a great starting point for learning how to play more complicated fingerstyle songs.

 Let's start learning how to play Freight Train!